Call to the bar: Canada

-In common law Canadian provinces, despite the unified legal profession (lawyers are qualified as both barristers and solicitors), the certificate issued by the provincial Law Society to the newly qualified lawyer generally indicates his or her having been called to the bar and admitted as a solicitor.
+In common law Canadian provinces, despite the unified legal profession (lawyers are qualified as both barristers and solicitors), the certificate issued by the provincial Law Society to the newly qualified lawyer generally indicates their having been called to the bar and admitted as a solicitor.

-In Ontario and Manitoba, there are two certificates, one issued by the respective provincial Law Society for call to the bar and the other by the Superior Court (Ontario) or Court of Queen's Bench (Manitoba) for admission as a solicitor.
+In Ontario and Manitoba, there are two certificates, one issued by the respective provincial Law Society for call to the bar and the other by the Superior Court (Ontario) or Court of King's Bench (Manitoba) for admission as a solicitor.

 In Ontario, being called to the bar requires students to article (apprentice) with a law firm for ten months, but due to a shortage of articling positions available each year and an influx of articling candidates, a pilot alternative program available through the University of Ottawa and Toronto Metropolitan University was established.
 The Law Practice Program requires the articling students to spend four months in a virtual law office and to spend another four months in a work placement.

 Alberta and Prince Edward Island are the only common law jurisdictions with individual, rather than group, calls.
-The student's supervisor, referred to as his or her principal, makes an oral application to the Provincial Court of Alberta or Court of Queen's Bench, or the Supreme Court of Prince Edward Island, respectively, to have the student called to the bar.
+The student's supervisor, referred to as their principal, makes an oral application to the Provincial Court of Alberta or Court of King's Bench, or the Supreme Court of Prince Edward Island, respectively, to have the student called to the bar.
 Gowns are worn and the ceremony is public, with the presiding judge (or judges) welcoming the new member with a speech written specifically for that call.

 In Quebec, a civil law notary is very similar to a solicitor.

 England and Wales

 In England and Wales, a call ceremony takes place at the barrister's Inn of Court (or at Temple Church for members of the Inner Temple), before or during the pupillage year.
 A barrister is called to the utter ("outer") bar or "appointed to the degree of the utter bar".
-Those appointed as King's Counsel are entitled to plead from "within the bar" in court.
+Those appointed as King's Counsel (Queen's Counsel if the monarch is female) are entitled to plead from "within the bar" in court.